KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 > You declared `numberOfClicks` variable outside of the function so that it's accessible by more than `clickHandler` function.
 The **scope** of the variable and function determines accessibility of that variable or function in the application.
 > Learn more by reading [MDN documentation on scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).

 6. Track the clicks by incrementing `numberOfClicks` by 1 for each button click.
 We can do this inside the `clickHandler` function.
-Place your cursor after the opening curly brace and press `Enter` to create a new line above `alert('click');`.
+Place your cursor after the opening curly brace and press `Enter` to create a new line above `alert("click");`.
 Type the following statement:

    {% codeblock copy %}script.js{% codeblock %}